 This course will examine the issues impacting education such as diversity, testing, distance learning, and funding as well as many others.
-Educational institutional leaders need to understand and consider how multiple forces influence educational programs, and how those influences effect what is taught in the classroom.
+Educational institutional leaders need to

 EDDV 801 Leadership in Education (3 credits)

 This course will review the historical and foundational theories of leadership in education.
 A variety of educational settings will be examined in order to gain insight into how successful leaders navigate toward institutional goals.
 Students will also explore how educational leaders advance institutional culture and develop faculty and staff.